 Test # 1 Study Guide

-Test # 1 will be Wednesday, 13 February 2019, from 3:55 to 5:15 PM, in Founders Hall room 2168.
-Everything covered in lecture & in readings so far, from the beginning of the course to “Cosmogenous sediments” (= microtektites & micrometeorites) will be fair game for test questions.
+Test # 1 will be Thursday, 29 September 2022, from 3:55 to 5:15 PM, in the Alford Science Building, room 220.
+Everything covered in lecture & in readings since the beginning of the course will be fair game for test questions.
 There will be a mix of multiple choice, true-and-false, short answer, and fill-in-the-blank.

 JSJ’s lecture slide shows as unlisted youtube videos